jesseu/jesseu.github.io/_posts/2021-08-18-diversity-equity-inclusion-thoughts.md

 ## Where do we aim then?

 One might notice the fact that diversity, equity or inclusion alone won’t save the day.
-An overemphasis on just one or two can even make things worse [as elaborated in this writing](https://medium.com/@krysburnette/its-2019-and-we-are-still-talking-about-equity-diversity-and-inclusion-dd00c9a66113/){:target="_blank"}.
-The diagram below recreated by Krys illustrates the intersections and differences between inclusion, diversity, equity and belonging quite well.
+An overemphasis on just one or two can even make things worse [as elaborated in this writing by Krys](https://medium.com/@krysburnette/its-2019-and-we-are-still-talking-about-equity-diversity-and-inclusion-dd00c9a66113/){:target="_blank"}.
+The diagram below recreated by them illustrates the intersections and differences between inclusion, diversity, equity and belonging quite well.

 <img src="/images/DEI-diagram-krys.png" alt="A venn diagram recreated illustrating the intersections and differences of inclusion, diversity, equity and belonging." width="100%"/>